December 2, 1872: Congregational decision to organize officially at Ole Olson Hegg

 September 17, 1873: Fourth Congregational meeting at Esten Johnson Dahl - Even Evenson resigned as trustee.

 February 16, 1874: Congregational meeting at Martin E Rognlien - Norwegian Synod constitution adopted

 Immanuel Lutheran Church was re-formed in March of 1956 when West Beef River Church and St. Paul's Lutheran Church joined together to become one.
 A brief history of each is as follows:

 History of West Beef River Church

 West Beef River Church held its first service on January 7, 1874 about two miles south of present day Strum.
 It was actually known as Hurdal Lutheran Church in its early years.
-It later changed its name to Immanuel and still later to West Beef River and finally back to Immanuel when it united with St. Paul's.
+It later changed its name to Immanuel and still later to West Beef River when they joined with Big Creek and finally back to Immanuel when it united with St. Paul's.
 The first Church was built on the site of the present day West Beef River Cemetery.
 The West Beef River Church had a parting of ways in 1877 when 150 members left to create what became St. Paul's Lutheran.
 This was due to a split in leadership that affected Lutheran Churches throughout the Midwest.
 In 1910, plans were put together to build a new church in the heart of downtown Strum.
 This building still stands today and is the present home of Immanuel Lutheran Church.

 History of St. Paul’s Lutheran Church